sashbya/Multi-Site-VLAN-Routing-Lab/README.md

 All four PCs across two VLANs and two switches can communicate through inter-VLAN routing and inter-site static routes.
 Traffic flows across 3 routers as if simulating branch/HQ connections.

+## Files
+Link to main Packet Tracer project here.
+Link to the running configurations of each device here.
+Link to Topology picture [here](lab-files/vlan-roas-topology.png).